HashRoot97/MDTRC-Application/README.md

 3. You would need two files to run your analysis on the python application which would be generated through Acknowledge 5.0 software - A txt file containing raw dump and .xls file containing the event markers data

 4. To generate the txt file, Go to "File" -> "Save As".
 A dialog box will appear to browse the save location.
 In the "Save As Type" section select "Text (*.txt, *.csv)".
-Name the file same as the .acq file, in our case "sample.txt"
+Name the file same as the .acq file, in our case "EDA_Events.txt"

 [<img src="./samples/Capture6.png">]
 [<img src="./samples/Capture7.png">]